andre-abadi/andre-abadi.github.io/_posts/2014-04-07-xbmc-downloader-3.md

 The package manager should automatically retrieve a number of files, and install them in the correct location.

+###Daemon

 Once completed, there is some customising to be done.
+First we will edit the settings of the Deluge daemon.

 `sudo nano /etc/default/deluge-daemon`